beances/beances/README.md

 ### Hi there 👋

+I've been building things since I started learning C++ and built some CLI tools.
+Its performance got me deep into programming until pointers pointed out C# for me.
+I'm currently on the look out for a role in software development, ideally backend development.

 <!--
 **manubetances/manubetances** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.